 As part of the onboarding process, you must ensure that all outgoing employees hand back company assets, such as laptops and mobile phones, and revoke their access to accounts and software.
 This part of the onboarding process is especially important when you consider that one in four employees still have access to accounts from their previous jobs.

-If you skip this part of the offboarding process, you leave the company and your clients or customers at risk of security and data breaches.
+If you skip this part of the employee offboarding process, you leave the company and your clients or customers at risk of security and data breaches.
 This happened to the mobile payment service Cash App in December 2021.
 An ex-employee who still had access to his account downloaded reports that contained customer details.
 This led to a data breach that impacted more than 8 million users and could have been avoided if the company had simply deactivated the former employee's account.

 4. Collaboration preserves institutional knowledge